The Operations dashboard provides visibility into your application's performance, errors, and resource usage through a collection of pre-built charts.

 Webhooks

-Shows the count of incoming Shopify webhook payloads over time, grouped by webhook topic or by install.
+Shows the count of incoming Shopify webhook payloads received by your environment over time.

 Webhook triggered actions

-Shows the count of actions that were triggered by Shopify webhooks over time, grouped by topic, model, action, or install.
+Shows the count of actions triggered by Shopify webhooks over time.

 Sync triggered actions

-Shows the count of actions triggered by Shopify sync operations over time, grouped by model, action, or install.
+Shows the count of actions triggered by Shopify syncs over time.

 Active installs

-Tracks the number of active Shopify installs over time.
+Tracks the number of active Shopify installs for your environment over time.